 By using LED (Light Emitting Diode) bulbs with different lighting options (i.e. colours, dimming features, and Kelvin ranges) lighting can change how you think and feel in that single space.
 That means you can trick your body into transitioning from work to play (but more on this in the next section!).
 Here are some LED lights that are perfect for this scenario.

 Use a different laptop, desk, or chair for physical cues.

 If finances allow it, use a specific laptop for work, and one for your hobbies.
 If space allows it, have two different desks and chairs for work and play time.
 While this won’t be a game-changer, every little bit helps when creating physical cues to remind us it’s time to be productive.

 Use lighting to change your space

 As we pointed out in the previous section, lighting can make a world of a difference when it comes to productivity at home.

-In fact, studies show that by changing the colour temperature (Kelvin) of the lighting in your workspace, you or your child can significantly alter performance levels.
+In fact, studies show that by changing the colour temperature (Kelvin) of the lighting in your workspace, you can significantly alter performance levels.

 In laymen’s terms?
-You could actually do better on a project, or your child could score higher on a test, just by changing the lighting in your space.
+You could actually do better on a project, or your child could score higher on a test, just by changing the lighting in your work or study space.